joyent/vera/docs/interface.md

 different host.

 The easiest thing to do here is allow all reads to be allowed from any client.
-Then all epemeral writes need to be done via the leader.
+Then all ephemeral writes need to be done via the leader.
 When the client fails the leader detects and rearranges data.
 When the leader fails, the clients have some grace period to connect to the new leader, where all their state is already in the state machine of the followers.